Cedeli/Hello-MNIST/README.md

-# Handwritten digit classifier
+# MNIST Handwritten Digit Classifier
-A basic neural network that classifies the provided digit.
+A simple C++ project that classifies handwritten digits from the MNIST dataset using the [Eigen](http://eigen.tuxfamily.org/) library for linear algebra.